 Appropriate Vaccine Usage

-Measures the percentage of long-term patients who received the pneumonia and flu vaccines.
-Respiratory viruses can be very dangerous for seniors, making these types of vaccines critical to patient well-being.
+This datapoint is a measure of the percentage of long-term care residents that have received the pneumonia and flu vaccines.
+Respiratory viruses can be deadly for nursing home residents, making these types of vaccines critical to patient well-being.

 Residents Maintain Autonomy

-This metric measures the percentage of long-term residents who required more assistance with activities of daily living over time.
-Activities of daily living include activities such as taking medications and continence.
-Some experts argue this is a reliable measure of a resident's well-being.
+This metric is a measure of the percent of long-term residents who needed increased assistance with activities of daily living over time.
+ADL's include activities such as dressing and continence.
+Some argue this is a measure of a resident's well-being.

 Ability to Keep Residents Mobile

-This is the percent of residents who retained mobility levels over time.
-Optimizing mobility is usually a good sign for residents' health.
+This indicates the percentage of patients that remained mobile levels over time.
+Optimizing mobility can be a great sign for residents' health.

 Short-term Care: Rehospitalizations